Our Programs

 Food For Pantries

 Neighborhood food pantries have become a critical lifeline for families who struggle to put food on the table.
-Each month, PORCH collects food and cash donations from neighborhoods across Chapel Hill and Carrboro and delivers food to pantries for distribution.
-In 2023, PORCH worked with 13 pantries to identify and collect 1,520 bags of the non-perishable items that families need the most.
+Each month, PORCH collects food from neighborhoods across Chapel Hill and Carrboro and donates specialized items directly to local pantries for distribution.
+In 2025, PORCH worked with 17 pantries to identify needs and donate 31,000 pounds of the non-perishable items that families need the most.

 Learn More